brightchat/bright-chatbot/README.md

 The script handles the creation of the DynamoDB tables, the creation of the Lambda functions, and an API Gateway endpoint that can be used as the Callback URL on Twilio.

-Just go to the `deploy/cloudformation` directory and follow the instructions in the [Readme](deploy/cloudformation/README.md) provided to deploy the application.
+**Just go to the `deploy/cloudformation` directory and follow [these instructions](deploy/cloudformation/README.md) to deploy the application.**

 ### Local setup with the Python Client

-Then use the `OpenAIChatClient` to have ChatGPT send messages to an user in response to a request coming from a supported provider.
+You can use the `OpenAIChatClient` class to have ChatGPT send messages to an user in response to a request coming from a supported provider.

 The following example shows how to use the `OpenAIChatClient` with the `TwilioProvider` and the `DynamodbBackend` to